A HARD FOUGHT SHIP

 George Wilson

-Francis George Wilson was 18 when he joined the Royal Navy in September 1941 but already married.
-He was from St Helens in Lancashire and joined Venomous during its refit at Troon in March 1942 and left at Falmouth in October 1943.
+Stephen Barney 1943 Francis George Wilson was 18 when he joined the Royal Navy in September 1941 but already married.
+He was from St Helens in Lancashire and joined Venomous during her refit at Troon in March 1942 and left at Falmouth in October 1943.

-Shipmates photographed on bow of Venomous beneath "B" Gun while berthed alongside unidentified ship
+Shipmates photographed on bow of Venomous beneath "B" Gun while berthed alongside a destroyer

 Studio photographs of three of George's shipmates on HMS Venomous